redsymbol/amitools/README.md

 Make sure it is not world-readable.
 Then, export the full path to this file in the environment variable AWS_CREDENTIAL_FILE.

-(Make sure it is exported.
-So in bash, for example, that means using the "export" keyword.)

 # Command Descriptions

 Unless noted otherwise, each command takes a -r/--region option.
 If